QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Limited Types
 -------------

-Limited types in Ada are types that don't allow equality and copy.
-They have obvious connection with limited variables and parameters.

-In order to have a consistent model across the board for limited types and objects, this proposal suggest to lift the restriction that limited types can't be compared (which can be acheived by other means, such as using an abstract equality operator for regular types.
-A specific mean for classes can be considered outside of this proposal).

-The overall rule is that while a limited type can't be copied, it can be moved.
-As a consequence, the following is legal:
+Limited types in Ada traditionally prevent objects from being copied or compared for equality.
+This aligns with Ada's emphasis on safety, especially when c ertain objects represent unique resources.

+In line with evolving programming paradigms and efficient resource management, we propose introducing move semantics for limited types, allowing the transfer of ownership between variables.

+For consistency, this proposal suggests allowing equality checks for limited types.
+Instead of default mechanisms, developers can use abstract equality operators or other tailored means.

+While copying remains restricted for limited types, moving should be permitted.
+This allows the transfer of an object's state without duplicating the resource.

+Consider:

 ```Ada
    type Holder is limited ...